Techtonica/curriculum/onboarding/tech-industry-tips.md

 - Don’t use Word or other non-cloud software for docs that others may need to edit.
 Use Google Docs.
 - [Typeset your resume in LaTeX](http://stevehanov.ca/blog/index.php?id=56).
 The [Computer Modern](https://en.wikipedia.org/wiki/Computer_Modern) font will be instantly recognizable.
 - Download [the Video Speed Controller Chrome extension](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk) to watch videos faster or slower (this is especially helpful with fast-moving tutorials).
+- Install [The Great Suspender](https://chrome.google.com/webstore/detail/the-great-suspender-origi/ahmkjjgdligadogjedmnogbpbcpofeeo?hl=en) so tabs that you haven't used for a while aren't using too much memory.

 ### Professionalism